 Why Is My SD Card Write Protected?

-I ran into a situation the other day where my SD card was [all-of-a-sudden] write protected.
-I couldn’t format it, I couldn’t delete the files and I certainly couldn’t write to it.
-I checked the lock/unlock switch and still, no avail.
+I ran into a situation the other day where my SD card was suddenly write protected.
+I couldn’t format it, I couldn’t delete the files, and I certainly couldn’t write to it.
+I checked the lock/unlock switch and still, no luck.
 I thought the card was a total loss.

-It turns out, the SD card wasn’t the problem but the card reader was.
+It turns out, the SD card wasn’t the problem — the card reader was.

-After some internet searching I found several solutions to the problem, but no one really explained what the problem was.
-So I thought others could learn on “why” their SD card was write protected and giving problems.
+After some internet searching I found several solutions to the problem, but no one really explained what the issue was.
+So I thought others could benefit from understanding why their SD card is showing a write protect error.

-First off, lets take a look at the SD card reader itself.
-Below is a typical SD connector found inside most SD card readers.
-The area I will be talking about today is the part of the reader which makes a physical connection to either give write access or provide write protection.
+First off, let’s take a look at the SD card reader itself.
+Below is a typical SD connector found inside most readers.
+The area to pay attention to is the part of the reader that makes a physical connection to either give write access or enforce write protection.
 It’s the thin metal strip the blue arrow is pointing to.

-What gives the SD card write protect error is when that metal strip does not make contact with another metal strip on the inside of the card reader.
-When the SD flash memory card is pushed inside the card reader, the internal metal strip is pushed outward and makes contact with the outer metal strip shown in the picture above.
+What gives the SD card a write protect error is when that metal strip does not make contact with another strip inside the reader.
+When the card is pushed into the slot, the internal metal piece should bend outward and touch the outer strip shown above.
+That contact is what enables write access.

-To give you a better idea, here is a rough drawing / schematic of the metal connectors:
+To give you a better idea, here is a rough schematic of the connectors:

 Surplus of NAND Flash Memory To Continue